Duran914/test-framework/README.md

 #

 ### close_usi_modal()
-The close_usi_modal function clics on an X button that closes an usi modal
+The close_usi_modal function clicks on an X button that closes an usi modal

 #### *Example:*<br>
 ```Python